Taking some ‘me time’? Workers take TEN TIMES as long to poo while at work

-A study across 8 UK cities (3514 surveyed July 2019), produced by British health and safety software tech start up company Protecting.co.uk has uncovered a dark truth – that British workers are extending their toilet breaks much longer than the average time taken for a bowel movement.
+A study across 8 UK cities (3514 surveyed July 2019), produced by British health and safety software tech start up company Protecting.co.uk who are experts in risk assessment software and provide a free risk assessment template has uncovered a dark truth – that British workers are extending their toilet breaks much longer than the average time taken for a bowel movement.

 Research undertaken by some lucky scientists has shown that the average mammal takes just 12 seconds to pass a bowel movement, regardless of the animal’s (or bowel movement’s!) size, which may seem speedy.
 For humans, we have to factor in time to remove the necessary clothing, check your fly is zipped afterwards, and wash your hands, which means the average toilet trip takes around 2 minutes and 50 seconds

 Canny workers, then, are clearly sticking the humorous expression “Boss makes a dollar, I make a dime, that’s why I poop on company time”, with some respondents taking up to 28 minutes in the bathroom during a working day.
 Not everyone is quite so laissez-faire about their toilet trips, however – results showed the hard-working people of Birmingham took the least time, with an average of 4 minutes and 45 seconds, while Londoners – perhaps overworked from life in the busy capital – topped the survey.

 Aberdeen 6 minutes, 48 seconds

 London 28 minutes, 35 seconds